 AT&T (T) Stock Sinks As Market Gains: What You Should Know

 Wall Street will be looking for positivity from T as it approaches its next earnings report date.
-In that report, analysts expect T to post earnings of $0.94 per share.
-This would mark year-over-year growth of 4.44%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $45.42 billion, down 0.69% from the year-ago period.
+The company is expected to report EPS of $0.94, up 4.44% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $45.35 billion, down 0.86% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.58 per share and revenue of $182.68 billion, which would represent changes of +1.7% and +6.98%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.58 per share and revenue of $182.67 billion.
+These totals would mark changes of +1.7% and +6.98%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for T. Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for T. These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.02% lower.
-T currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.02% higher.
+T is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, T currently has a Forward P/E ratio of 10.83.
-Its industry sports an average Forward P/E of 16.91, so we one might conclude that T is trading at a discount comparatively.
+Looking at its valuation, T is holding a Forward P/E ratio of 10.39.
+This represents a discount compared to its industry's average Forward P/E of 18.41.

-Meanwhile, T's PEG ratio is currently 2.45.
+Also, we should mention that T has a PEG ratio of 2.33.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Wireless National stocks are, on average, holding a PEG ratio of 2.45 based on yesterday's closing prices.
+Wireless National stocks are, on average, holding a PEG ratio of 2.33 based on yesterday's closing prices.

 Click to get this free report